marq4/AWS_SolutionsArchitectAssociate/README.md

 # AWS Solutions Architect Associate

-These are my notes, solutions, and examples for the ExamPro SAA-S03 course. <br />
+These are my notes, solutions, and examples for the SAA-S03 course. <br />

 I cleared the exam on the 9th of May 2025. <br />